Wooden Three-Legged Stool Value Guide

 How to Identify Wooden Three-Legged Stool?

-- Examine the wood for a natural aged patina and wear patterns consistent with early to mid-20th-century use.
+- Look for a round seat showing natural wear patterns and patina consistent with early to mid 20th-century use.

 History of Wooden Three-Legged Stool